mpounsett/no-response-issue/no-response-issue.md

 F> expect: status: NOERROR
 F> expect: an empty answer section.
 F> expect: flag: aa to be present
+F> expect: flag: rd to NOT be present
 F> expect: flag: ad to NOT be present
 F> expect: the OPT record to NOT be present
 F> ~~~~